PythonOT/POT/docs/source/quickstart.rst

     In addition to all those variants of sinkhorn, we have another implementation solving the problem in the smooth dual or semi-dual in :any:`ot.smooth`.
-This solver use the :any:`scipy.optimize.minimize`
+This solver uses the :any:`scipy.optimize.minimize`
     function to solve the smooth problem with :code:`L-BFGS` algorithm.
 Tu use this solver, use functions :any:`ot.smooth.smooth_ot_dual` or
     :any:`ot.smooth.smooth_ot_semi_dual` with parameter :code:`reg_type='kl'` to